10 Famous People with Diabetes

 Theresa Mary May

 The name of the United Kingdom’s new prime minister may not be familiar to you yet, but I guarantee that it will be soon.
-The Right Honourable Theresa May has been both the Prime Minister of the UK and leader of that country’s Conservative Party since this July.
+The Right Honourable Theresa May has been both the Prime Minister of the UK and leader of that country’s Conservative Party since July 2016.
 Since 1997, she has been a Member of Parliament.
-And in 2014, she learned that she has diabetes.
+And in 2012, she learned that she has diabetes.

 Fahd bin Abdulaziz Al Saud